pravbk100/python-kivy/README.md

 # python-kivy
-spell-e. the game created in kivy python.
+Spell-e.
+The small visual game created in kivy python.
+The directory contains all the files.